What You Need to Know About Retail Loss Prevention Specialist

 - Identify and report safety concerns to maintain a safe shopping and working environment.

-When polled, Retail Loss Prevention Specialists say the following skills are most frequently used in their jobs:
+Retail Loss Prevention Specialists state the following job skills are important in their day-to-day work.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.